The Hymns and Carols of Christmas

 26. Good Christian, pray give ear.

-28. God rest you, merry gentlemen.
-[God Rest You Merry, Gentlemen]
+28. God Rest You Merry, Gentlemen

-29. Hark! all around the welkin ring.
-[Hark!
-All Around The Welkin Rings]
+29. Hark!
+All Around The Welkin Rings.

-31. Hark! how the heralds of the Lord.
+31. Hark!
+How The Heralds of the Lord

-35. Hosanna! to the Prince of Light.
+35. Hosanna!
+To The Prince of Light

-36. In Bethlehem City in Judea it was.
+36. In Bethlehem City In Judea It was

-37. In friendly love and unity.
-[In Friendly Love And Unity]
+37. In Friendly Love And Unity.

-38. In God let all his Saints rejoice.
+38. In God Let All His Saints Rejoice

 41. Let all good Christian people here.

-43. Let children proclaim their Savior and king.
+43. Let Children Proclaim Their Savior and King

 44. Let mortals all rejoice.